This Gut and Psychology Syndrome Book Review may be a bit biased but, only because the GAPS diet has been life changing for me!

 2. Treatment with the GAPS Diet

-To continue this GAPS diet review, part two of the GAPS book focuses on treatment which is an Introduction Diet consisting of six stages.
+To continue this Gut and Psychology Syndrome Book Review, part two of the GAPS book focuses on treatment which is an Introduction Diet consisting of six stages.

 The book teaches the reader how to add food in an orderly manner that will promote healing and return bacteria of the gut to a healthy state.

-After the Introduction Diet, you follow the Full GAPS Diet for a period of time.
+After the Introduction Diet, you follow the Full GAPS Diet for a period of time allowing your gut to heal.
 You can determine how long to stay on the Full GAPS Diet by your symptoms.

 The book includes instructions for coming off the GAPS Diet along with recipes and supplementation recommendations.